Congress of Lateral Skull Base Surgery Temporal Bone Course

 - Demonstrate surgical proficiency operating under high powered microscopy within the confines of the temporal bone and in using various otologic micro- instrumentation

-- Identify key anatomical landmarks identifying the lateral recess of the 4th ventricle and successfully place an Auditory Brainstem Implant paddle electrode
+- Identify key anatomical landmarks identifying the lateral recess of the 4th ventricle and successfully place an auditory brainstem Implant paddle electrode

-- List the key steps to achieve a successful implantation and activation of an Auditory Brainstem Implant
+- List the key steps to achieve a successful implantation and activation of an auditory brainstem implant

 Registration Information